nicholasmartin/pledgekit/docs/project.md

 ## 1. Project Overview

 ### Core Purpose
-A B2B SaaS platform enabling companies to crowdfund feature development through user pledges, similar to Kickstarter but specifically for product feature requests and roadmap items.
+A B2B SaaS platform enabling software companies to crowdfund feature development through user pledges.
+Built on top of Canny's feature request system, we provide a seamless way for companies to monetize and prioritize their product roadmap through user financial commitments.

 ### Target Users
-- Primary: B2B SaaS companies (platform clients)
+- Primary: B2B SaaS companies using Canny for feature requests
 - Secondary: End users of these companies (pledge makers)

+### Core Technical Foundations
+This project is built on several fundamental technical decisions that form the backbone of our architecture:

+- **Supabase**: Our foundational platform for both authentication and database management.
+This is a core architectural decision that will not change.
+- **Canny Integration**: Primary source for feature requests, deeply integrated into our platform's core functionality.
+- **Next.js with App Router**: Modern React framework for our frontend implementation
+- **Express.js**: Backend framework for API development
+- **Stripe**: Payment processing integration

 ### Key Requirements
+- Seamless integration with existing Canny boards for feature request management
-- Allow companies to create and manage feature funding projects
+- Allow companies to create funding campaigns for Canny feature requests
 - Enable end users to pledge money towards desired features
 - Process payments and manage rewards/benefits
 - Provide dashboard for companies to track projects and pledges